 - Push factors are meant to ‘push’ her out of the relationship, rather than draw her back in.

-- API women report feeling pushed out of the relationship or marital home (“leave the house, give me a divorce, I can always find another wife”) more frequently than they are pulled or enticed back into it (“come back to me, I won’t do it again”).
+- Asian women report feeling pushed out of the relationship or marital home (with statements such as “leave the house, give me a divorce, I can always find another wife”) more frequently than they are pulled or enticed back into it.

-- Push and pull factors affect how decisions, especially about leaving, are made.
+- Push and pull factors affect how survivors make decisions, especially about leaving.

 Resources on Domestic Violence